eclipse-hono/hono/site/documentation/content/api/kafka-api/index.md

 ### Message Ordering

-Hono requires that producers send messages in the right order.
-Each producer MUST always send messages with the same key to the same partition.
+For each *partition* of a topic, Kafka guarantees that consumers receive messages in the same order that the producer has written them to the partition.
+Hono's protocol adapters, therefore, use the device identifier as the key when writing messages to downstream topics, thus making sure that messages originating from the same device always end up in the same partition.
 For example, each protocol adapter must always send telemetry data reported by a particular device to the same partition (e.g. by using the same [partitioner](https://kafka.apache.org/documentation/#partitioner.class) implementation) in the same order that they have been received in.